Last updated on February 19, 2026

 Bearer of the Heavens (Journey into Nyx) - Illustration by Ryan Alexander Lee

 That wraps up today’s look at spells that destroy or exile everything.
 They’re a niche card type, but I don’t necessarily think that’s a bad thing.
-Cyclonic Rift already hits everything but lands and delays the game for so long.
-And it puts those cards back in their owner’s hands, too.
+I believe in second chances and you can give one to that player that overextended.

 Until next time, stay safe and stay healthy!